 Subheads are used to break up the body copy and to give some clever insight into what the reader can expect in the next few paragraphs.
 The reader may be putting off if he sees long blocks of text and subheads should be placed to break those blocks and to denote a new section or chapter.

 You should set your subhead size just a bit larger than body copy, or you can leave it at the same size as the body copy but emphasize it with some bold font version.
 Whatever you choose you should distinct them from the body copy.

 Few important aspects should be also taken into account.
-Do not place subheads just bellow images, do not place them in the last 3 rows at the bottom of the column and do not place them at first 3 rows at the top of the column.
+Do not place subheads just below images, do not place them in the last 3 rows at the bottom of the column and do not place them at first 3 rows at the top of the column.
 Never ever place them at the top of a column.
 They do not serve any purpose there.
-Also do not place them bellow pull out quote.
+Also, do not place them below pull-out quote.
 Subheads should work as a separate unit and nothing should get in their way.

 Images should be placed on top of the page and their captions should be placed below them or on them.
 You can set image captions in one or two long rows or you can set them in several narrow rows.
 Turn off hyphenation for image captions.

 The type size should be big as body copy, or around that size.
 It can even be smaller for a point or two.
 You can set it in a different style than body copy.
 Image captions are usually set in sans-serif type for this kind of type has better readability on image backgrounds and at smaller sizes.

 As I said rules are there to be broken, but you must have a good reason to do it.
 Image captions can be set in large type size but then they act like pull out quote.

 Treatment of these elements is determined by the importance of the authors and photographers that worked on the article.
 If you are using stock images and you outsource the writing of the article you can place the credits vertically near the gutter.